richchapler/AzureSolutionsDocumentation/curricula/SQL_HighAvailability.md

     C) Through automatic replication and the failover group mechanism
     D) By requiring frequent manual intervention

-15. What is the significance of configuring firewall rules in an Azure HA setup?
+15. What is the significance of configuring firewall rules in an Azure High Availability setup?
     A) They are optional and not recommended
     B) They slow down the connection to the database
     C) They ensure only authorized IP addresses can access the database